Home

 TOP OF PAGE

-ARTICLE II—COVERAGE
+ARTICLE 2—COVERAGE

-2.0 The provisions of this Agreement shall be binding upon the Company and its successors and assigns, and all of the terms and obligations herein contained shall not be affected or changed in any respect by the consolidation, merger, sale, transfer or assignment by the Company of any or all of its property, or affected or changed in any respect by any change in the legal status, ownership or management of the Company.
+2.0 The provisions of this Agreement shall be binding upon the Company and its successors and assigns, and all of the terms and obligations herein contained shall not be affected or changed in any respect by the consolidation, merger, sale, transfer or assignment by the Company of any or all of its property, or affected or changed in any respect by any change in the legal status, ownership, or management of the Company.

 TOP OF PAGE

-ARTICLE Ill—MANAGEMENT RIGHTS
+ARTICLE 3—MANAGEMENT RIGHTS

 3.0 The management of the plant and direction of the working force is vested exclusively in the Company except as otherwise expressly, specifically, and directly provided in this Agreement.
 Subject to the foregoing, this includes but is not limited to, the following: The right to plan, direct and control the business methods, and operations of the plant; the right to hire, promote, transfer or lay off employees and lawfully and for just and proper cause to demote, discipline, suspend or discharge employees; the right to determine the hours, schedules, assignments and standards or performance for work; the right to change, relocate, abandon or discontinue any production, services, methods or facilities; the right to introduce new, improved, or changed materials or facilities and to subcontract, purchase or otherwise acquire or utilize materials and services from any source.